 - Tour information package including riding and safety tips, details about the hotels, the route and the sight

-- Road Maps and Bike Tour Asia T-Shirt
+- Bike Tour Asia T-Shirt

 - Services not mentioned as included